-Assistant Superintendent of Personnel Lake Central School Corporation 8260 Wicker Avenue St. John, Indiana 46373 219-365-8507
+Sarah Castaneda Assistant Superintendent / Title IX Coordinator Lake Central School Corporation 8260 Wicker Avenue St. John, Indiana 46373 219-365-8507 ext.
+2927 scastane@lcscmail.com

 GRIEVANCE PROCEDURE: All alleged incidents of sex discrimination, including sexual misconduct, retaliation and/or concerns regarding programs and activities offered or not offered, should be reported to the Title IX Coordinator.
 The concern should be made in written form and provide as much of the following information as possible: